A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Interest in Viewer Reaction- The Minimalism artist is interested in the relationship between the different parts of the artwork and how the artwork’s viewers see this relationship.
 In other words, two people could look at a piece of minimalist art, and both may see something different.

-- Industrial, store-bought, or factory manufactured materials. – Some of the minimalist artists, particularly those dealing with sculptures, may use everyday material such as brick tiles and light bulbs for their sculpture.
+- Industrial, store-bought, or factory-manufactured materials. – Some of the minimalist artists, particularly those dealing with sculptures, may use everyday materials such as brick tiles and light bulbs for their sculptures.

 Where To See Some of the Best Minimalism Art?

-Some of the key collections of Minimalism Art can be viewed in these museums around the world:
+Some of the essential collections of Minimalism Art can be viewed in these museums around the world:

 - Tate Modern in London, England.